Have you gone the vegan path and want a bike saddle that is free from animal leather?

 The Prologo Dimension saddle is armed with just the right amount of padding in strategic areas, an interesting anatomic relief cutout, and a unique design that encourages riders to adopt a more aggressive riding style.

-In other words, if you’re a road racer or a pretty fast rider, the Prologo Dimension saddle was designed with you in mind.
+If you’re a road racer or a pretty fast rider, the Prologo Dimension saddle was designed with you in mind.
 The saddle is lightweight and has a top-notch construction.

 WTB Speed Saddle